tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Concretely, for the
 present version of TLS 1.3, secrets are added in the following order:

-- PSK (a pre-shared key established externally or a resumption master secret from a previous connection)
+- PSK (a pre-shared key established externally or a resumption_master_secret value from a previous connection)
 - (EC)DHE shared secret

 This produces a full key derivation schedule shown in the diagram below.